omerwase/LIDAR-Radar-Sensor-Fusion-UKF/README.md

 | vx  | 0.5121     | 0.3079     | 0.2846     | 0.4167    |
 | vy  | 0.2370     | 0.2460     | 0.1915     | 0.4228    |

+The image below is a screenshot from the simulator using the Unscented Kalman Filter from this project.
 ![alt text][image1]

+### Discussion